Permanently signed detour route

 A permanently signed detour route (also known as an emergency detour route or emergency diversion route) is a type of route which is used temporarily during special circumstances.
 Various areas have developed these systems as part of incident management.
 The purpose of these routes is to provide a detour in the event that the parent route is impassable, due to either a traffic jams, traffic collision, or road closure (for a variety of reasons).
 Sometimes these routes are signed as a prefixed or suffixed numbered road, making them a type of special route.

 A permanently signed detour route should not be confused with a "permanent detour".
 The latter would be used if a particular roadway section, such as a bridge, were closed permanently.

+Australia

+New South Wales

+The state of New South Wales in Australia has signposted detour routes, generally marked with the singular letter "D", on various motorways.

+On the M1 Pacific Motorway between Newcastle and Sydney, both "D" and "D1" are used, to reduce ambiguity when two detour route sections meet each other.

+The M5 East motorway has a permanently signed "D5" alternate route, used in the case of temporary road closures, and also by vehicles unsuitable for its tunnel.
+Unusually for detour routes, the D5 route is integrated into regular directional signage.

+Queensland

+In Queensland, diversion routes are normally signed on a gold on dark blue marker, often abbreviated to "DR".
+Where many diversion routes exist on/in a given road or area, they can be optionally numbered using the "DR" prefix.

+South Australia

+The South Eastern Freeway in the Adelaide Hills region uses a set of permanently signed emergency detour routes, sequentially numbered D1 to D4.

 Canada

 Ontario

 The province of Ontario in Canada is one jurisdiction outside the United States with a very prevalent system of these roads.
 The Emergency Detour Routes, originally Emergency Diversion Routes (EDR), are a system of temporary detour routes paralleling many major highways in Ontario.
 Most of these follow county or municipal roads within the province that are not (currently) provincially controlled (though many were former provincial highways).
 These routes are designed to be used in the event of a closure on a major road or 400-series highway, such as construction or serious collisions.

 Though most EDRs are set up along 400-series highways, a select few have been established along two lane King's Highways, notably Highway 21 due to the lake effect of Lake Huron, which can result in sudden snowsquall conditions during the winter.